houstonkemp/git-github-signup/README.md

 Then in the same settings window, click view public key (click create SSH Key if there is no ssh key there – you don’t need a passphrase).
 Copy the public key.
 Now go to [here](https://github.com/settings/ssh/new) and paste in the key section.

 When you’ve done this and we've added you to the houstonkemp group, see if you can install [this R package](https://github.com/houstonkemp/hkverse) (which contains 3 packages) following the instructions in the readme (noting the bit about creating a personal access token).
+Note that you won't be able to access that URL unless you're signed in to GitHub and you have been added to the group.